smarthomeNG/plugins/dblog/README.md

      other databases depends on implementation)
    * `name` - if you register multiple dblog instances you can use the `dblog` setting on item and use the name of the plugin
+   * `prefix` - if you want to log into an existing database with other tables you can specify a prefix for the plugins' tables

 ## items.conf